Nathan Healy

 Albany Area Utility Providers

-Albany homeowners are served primarily by two electric utilities: National Grid and NYSEG.
-Based on 2023 data, National Grid charges 17.0¢ per kWh and NYSEG charges 15.5¢ per kWh.
+Albany residents are served by two main utilities: NYSEG and National Grid.
+Based on 2023 data, NYSEG charges 15.5¢ per kWh and National Grid charges 17.0¢ per kWh — compared to a 2023 national average of 16.0¢.

 Albany Utilities Electricity Rates